Quogue’s One-Room Schoolhouse

 Built in 1822, Quogue’s first schoolhouse is said to be the oldest surviving in Suffolk County.
 It was built a few years after public school districts were formed in New York State, in 1813.

-Moved three times in its 191 years, it has been located behind the Quogue Library since 1948.
+Moved four times in its 198 years, it was relocated on the Quogue Library property in 2019.

 In 1893, when a new, and larger, two-room school was built on ]essup Avenue (the site of today’s Quogue Fire Department), the 1822 one-room schoolhouse was closed and abandoned.
 It was rescued in the early 1900s by Abram Post, who moved it to his property just east of the Quogue Library, on the north side of Quogue Street.
 He used it as a workshop.

 In 1948, the Post family donated the schoolhouse to the Library to be operated as a museum by the Library’s newly formed Historical Committee, forerunner of the Quogue Historical Society.
-It was moved to its current location and, in 1949, opened as a museum.
+It was moved to the Library grounds and, in 1949, opened as a museum.
+In 2019, to meet the needs of the Library’s expansion, the Schoolhouse made its fourth move to a location on the east side of the property.

 The smokehouse was essential to the way of life of earlier generations in Quogue.
 If you wanted to have meat at your meals all year long, you needed a smokehouse for curing.
 Every farmstead had one.

 The Society’s shingled smokehouse originally stood behind Miss Mary Post’s house on Quogue Street (just west of Post Lane), one of Quogue’s six remaining 18th century houses.
-The smokehouse was donated in 1976 by the Potts family.
+The smokehouse was donated to the Society in 1976 by the Potts family.